Vyral/amy-kite-recruiting/_posts/2021-09-23-are-you-worth-more-based-on-your-experience.md

 date: 2021-09-23 00:00:00
 tags:
   - Transaction Management
-excerpt: On our team, we look for both brand new and experienced agents.
+excerpt: On our team, we look for both brand-new and experienced agents.
 enclosure:
 pullquote:
 enclosure_type: video/mp4